 In this paper, we attempt to extend the analysis in \cite{GW08}, \cite{Wy09}, and \cite{ShO06}.
 Since no noncentral rigid conjugacy classes in the $A_n$ theory, we do not discuss surface operators in this case.
 We also omit the discussion of the exceptional groups, which are more complicated.
 We will focus on theories with gauge groups $\SO(2n)$ and the gauge groups $\Sp(2n) $ whose Langlands dual group are $\SO(2n+1)$.

 In Section \ref{surf}, we review the construction of rigid surface operators given in \cite{GW08}.
 We discuss some mathematical results and definitions as preparation.
 We focus on the symbol invariant of surface operators which are unchanged under the $S$-duality map.
-In Section \ref{symbol}, we review the \textit{symbol} invariant proposed in \cite{Wy09}\cite{Shou-sc}.
+In Section \ref{symbol}, we review the \textit{symbol} invariant proposed in \cite{Wy09},\cite{Shou-sc}.
 We refine the computational rules of symbol found in \cite{Shou-sc}.
-We find the contributions to symbol of a row in the same position of pairwise rows are the same in the $B_n$, $C_n$, and $D_n$ theories.
+We find the contributions to symbol of a row in the same location of a pairwise rows are the same in the $B_n$, $C_n$, and $D_n$ theories.
 As applications, the $S$-duality maps proposed in the \cite{Wy09} \cite{ShO06} can be illustrated more clearly \cite{Wy09}.
-We find that the maps $X_S$ and $Y_S$ are identical essential.
+We find that the maps $X_S$ and $Y_S$ are essentially the same map.

 The second part of the paper involve the mismatch problem of the total number of the rigid surface operators between the $B_n$ and $C_n$ theories.
 We clear up cause of this problem.
-Finally, we give the construction and classification of all the $B_n/C_n$ rigid surface operators which can not have a dual, revealing some subtle things.
+We give the construction and classification of all the $B_n/C_n$ rigid surface operators which can not have a dual, revealing some subtle things.

-In the appendix, we summarize revelent facts about all rigid surface operators and their associated invariants in the $SO(13)$ and $Sp(12)$ theories.
+In the appendix, we summarize revelent facts about all rigid surface operators and their associated invariants in the $SO(13)$ and $Sp(12)$ theories as examples.